 Add rows to your cart

-From there, we can use the add to cart button to add all local authorities to the cart.
+From the bottom of this list , we can use the add to data cart button to add all local authorities to the cart.

 View your cart

 Your data cart now shows that there are 2 slices of data and 326 geographical areas, as shown in the data cart tab.
 Clicking the data cart tab will take us to our populated Data Cart, which will now look like this:

 There are a variety of different ways of adding data to a cart, but we've just demonstrated the simplest way.

 It is also possible to only add specific geographical areas, or choose to add all columns from a particular dataset in one go.
 Look out for the buttons with a shopping cart and plus sign!

 Before we save the cart for download, we can optionally remove dataset slices (columns) or geographic areas (rows), by simply clicking the white cross on red button next to the item in the cart:

 How to download and share data from a data cart